 ‘Well, mine are a joy to have.’

-The two women had discussed the subject often but it always resulted in a stalemate on both sides.
+The two women had discussed the subject often, but it always resulted in a stalemate on both sides.
 Nonetheless, Anne was thankful that this time she avoided the reason for her lateness.
 She did not want to discuss the atmosphere that reigned in her household of late.
 It was only at the end of the day, when she drove back home, that her mind went to the twins.
 All of a sudden, she was seized by feeling of a long-forgotten emotional stress.
-Recollecting her twins’ silences at the dinner table, hearing a silly squabble over a faded, cheap, T shirt, and watching their gradual falling-out brought back the familiar pain felt during the worst moments of her married life.
+Recollecting her twins’ silences at the dinner table, hearing a silly squabble over a faded, cheap, T-shirt, and watching their gradual falling-out brought back the familiar pain felt during the worst moments of her married life.

-For many years, Leontine and Adeline exchanged clothes as both insisted on dressing in exactly the same way in spite of the family doctor advising Anne to give each daughter her own identity and individuality.
-She did try different colours and clothes but her daughters resisted any intrusion in their unique life and choices.
+For many years, Leontine and Adeline exchanged clothes as both insisted on dressing in the same way despite the family doctor advising Anne to give each daughter her own identity and individuality.
+She did try different colours and clothes, but her daughters resisted any intrusion in their unique life and choices.
 For many years, Anne had to buy two of everything, often down to their food too.

-Both their argument was a firm ‘No’, ‘If Leontine wears another colour it is not me anymore.
+Both their argument was a firm ‘no’.

+‘If Leontine wears another colour it is not me anymore.
 If I need to look for her, I know who to look for.
-I am looking for myself!’
+I am looking for myself.’

-The same cryptic explanation came from the other twin, ’If Adeline eats a different flavour yogurt, how would I know if she gets tummy ache?
+The same cryptic explanation came from the other twin. ’If Adeline eats a different flavour yogurt, how would I know if she gets tummy ache?
 If she gets sick and starts vomiting?
 How would I know what is happening to her?’

 Their likeness coupled with the similarity of their dresses often gave rise to funny or worrying situations that Anne observed from far, never interfering, so intense and concentrated were they on charming or duping unsuspecting victims.

 One day the boy next door came and asked if he could come in and play with the sisters.
-He was given a choice, ‘Which one of us do you want to play with?’
+He was given a choice.
+‘Which one of us do you want to play with?’

 ‘With both.’